 The Bleeding ManA Third entity that doesn't appear fully until "A Grave Matter"

-- Meaningful Name: His right hand is bleeding
+- Meaningful Name: His right hand is bleeding (for some reason)

 - Played By: Jessica Collins

 Zoe's living twin sister, who was put in a mental hospital, after she claimed to see Zoe

 - Angsty Surviving Twin: Though she has a good reason—and her dead sister is whispering in her ear.

 - Fake Twin Gambit: With Zoe's encouragement, Natalie pulls one on her infidel boyfriend once she realizes he has and is still cheating

 - Foolish Sibling, Responsible Sibling: Her Responsible to Zoe's foolish